 Members of the legal profession, particularly in British Columbia, have a long and noble tradition of helping one another.
 In my work with LAPBC I am continually gratified by their willingness to help one another.

 As the bar has increased in size, it has been easier for distressed members to go unhelped or even unnoticed.
+As well, the pandemic has exacerbated many of the problems facing lawyers.
 Now, more than ever, we need to look out for one another and be prepared to offer help where appropriate.
 There is an increase in the number of lawyers who are collapsing.
-I increasingly hear of lawyers paralyzed and non-functional.
+I increasingly hear of lawyers paralyzed and non-functional, particularly in the aftermath of the current health crisis.
 After the fact, after they have already been disciplined, I hear about many individuals who have run afoul of the Law Society or have gotten into some other serious trouble.
 How can we offer help to these individuals before they get into such serious trouble?

 Whether due to chronic pain syndromes, depression, smouldering substance dependence or chronic unrelieved stress (such as that experienced by a person living in an abusive alcoholic home or with a chemically dependent child), workers with these complex conditions will eventually begin to lose time from work.
 They will take more sick days.
 When off with an injury or illness, they often take longer to return than other workers do.
 There are often patterns of absence: seasonal, around weekends and holidays.
 They are more likely to be late.
 They may miss appointments.

 Erratic is the adjective to describe workers with chronic biopsychosocial conditions.
 Look out for deterioration of performance.
 On some days their work will be excellent, on other days it might be unacceptable.
 They forget things and make mistakes.
 They begin to make errors in judgment.
 They postpone or procrastinate to a serious degree.
 They may fail to return telephone calls or correspondence.
 They may ramble on and even lose their train of thought while talking or even making submissions.